kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 39 Files & Directories.md

 	- The directroy hiearchy starts at a root directory. uses a separator (/) to name subdirectories

 ### INode
-Inode is a persistent data structure
+Inode is a persistent data structure kept by the file system that has information. all inodes reside on disk. copy of active ones are cached in memory.